 The contextual deep link works much like traditional and deferred deep links, except they not only make the users install the app and redirecting to where they intend to land within an app but also capture information about the user, including demography and geography of the users, data concerning referrals and which promo code they want to apply to their order, etc.

 Leveraging deep links to optimize mobile user engagement

 Improved user Experience

 Deep links will act as a shortcut taking the user to the desired location in the application, which saves time and improves the overall user experience.

 Enhanced App Marketing

 A better user engagement plan requires a better personalization of nudges.
 Contextual deep links play an important role in creating personalized experiences for users.

-Contextual deep linking identifies the user choices of the user as it collects the custom user data, thus creating a better chance of conversion, For example, as it collects the data of preferred product for the user, a marketer can offer a discount on that specific product category.
-This way you can capture great conversion rates.
+Contextual deep linking identifies the user’s user choices as it collects the custom user data, thus creating a better conversion chance.
+For example, as it contains the data of the preferred product for the user, a marketer can offer a discount on that specific product category.
+This way, you can capture great conversion rates.